GodotVR/gdleapmotion/README.md

 We are using the LeapC API that was added to the new Orion Beta.

 Make sure submodules have been downloaded.
-You also need a copy of Godot 3.0.2 or newer, the instructions below assume you have copied the godot.exe into the folder containing this readme.
+You also need a copy of Godot 3.0.3 (out soon) or newer, the instructions below assume you have copied the godot.exe into the folder containing this readme.

-*note* the VR changes require https://github.com/godotengine/godot/pull/17532 which has not yet been merged

 These instructions also assume you are compiling on a 64bit environment.